 - Laser Blade: He wields a green-bladed lightsaber.

-- Mauve Shirt: He was the least developed out of the members of the Jedi Council who received a fleshed out expanded role in The Clone Wars.
+- Mauve Shirt: He was the least developed out of the members of the Jedi Council who received a fleshed-out and expanded role in The Clone Wars.

 - Rubber-Forehead Alien: He's an Iktotchi, a species that has two horns hanging from fleshly tendrils on both sides of their temples.